generalui/pivotaltracker/README.md

 ## Naming Conventions

 #### Singular vs. Plural "Service" Names (Methods vs. (Non-Function) Properties)
-Pretty straightforward:

 Want to get multiple instances of a resource (eg. "all stories")?
 Use the plural form of the resource name:
 ```
 // GET http://www.pivotaltracker.com/services/v5/projects

 client.projects.all(function(error, projects) {
     /* ... */
 });
 ```

-Want a particular instance of a thing?
-Use the singular form and provide an identifier:
+Want to get a particular instance?
+Use the singular form of the resource name and pass in the identifier:
 ```
 // GET http://www.pivotaltracker.com/services/v5/projects/123

 client.project(123).get(function(error, project) {
     /* ... */
 });
 ```